Invoking iperf3

 --rsa-public-key-path file

-dentials (if built with OpenSSL support)
+credentials (if built with OpenSSL support).

 EXAMPLES